youngelit0812/WMS_1.3.0_s57_63/Install.md

 ## Test
 * Open the Web Browser.
 * If you need to rebuild Chart DB, you should set the "rebuildCharts" to "1".
 Otherwise, you should set the "rebuildCharts" to "0".
+* The "S63DirPath" should be ended with file splitter.
 * Test with the following URL

 For HTTP